Probability distribution of observables from a Bogoliubov vacuum projected onto good particle number: application to scission configurations of an actinide: Method

 \subsection{Probabilities for Bogoliubov vacua projected on good particle number}

-In this study we describe atomic nuclei with many-body states $|\psi\rangle$ being tensor products of a neutron and proton gas.
+In this study we describe atomic nuclei with many-body states $|\psi\rangle$ being tensor products of a neutron and proton gases.

-The configurations of the system are given by a configuration of the N neutrons and a configuration of the Z protons.
-The probability to measure the system in such a configuration from the state \eqref{eq:tensor_state} is a product of two independent pdfs.
+One configuration of the system is given by a configuration of the N neutrons and a configuration of the Z protons.
+The pdf for the configurations is the product of the neutron and proton independent pdfs.
 The neutron (resp. proton) wavefunctions considered here are fully paired Bogoliubov vacua projected onto good particle numbers.
 We can express for instance the neutron part in its canonical basis as